tinacms/tina.io/content/blog/from-cms-to-contextual.md

   )
 ```

-### The final piece of Contextual Editing.
+### The final piece of Visual Editing.

 One piece of code that the original was doing was taking the markdown and turning it into HTML, inside of the `getStaticPriops`.
 We currently aren’t doing that with our body and just returning the string.
-Due to the nature of contextual editing, we need to make sure that we are always passing the latest content through the `markdownToHtml` function provided by the team at Next.js.
+Due to the nature of visual editing, we need to make sure that we are always passing the latest content through the `markdownToHtml` function provided by the team at Next.js.
 This is where `useState` and `useEffect` come in, first create a content variable that is track by a state:

 > Note you could use another markdown to html package that would not require this, but in this example we want to reuse as much of the original code as possible to show how you could integrate with minimal code replacement.